techmojoprakash/Golang-Practice/README.md

 To view solutions for the exercises and projects, checkout the `solutions` branch using `git checkout solutions` (you may need to commit or stash your changes to switch branches).
 The `solutions` branch also includes the code seen in the demos.

-## Slides
-Offline copies of all the slides used in the course are available for download [here](https://cdn.jayson.info/ztm/zerotomastery.io-golang-slides.zip).
-File names correspond to the titles of the lectures.

 ## Pixl
 To work on the Pixl project, open the `projects/pixl` directory in your IDE.